AmmarovTou/ChatWebApp/README.md

 -The list of available users is cached at the server to improve application's performance and reduce overhead on the database.

--A servlet has been used to represent the controller(the server), and JSPs for the views(web pages).
+-A servlet was used to represent the controller(the server), and JSPs for the views(web pages).

--And of course, Javascript, JQuery and AJAX have been used in this project.
+-And of course, Javascript, JQuery and AJAX were used in this project as well.